-Karcher has revealed its latest power washer - the KHB 5 Multi Jet - and we've been hands on with the cleaner to check it out.
+Karcher has revealed its latest cleaner - the KHB 5 Multi Jet - and we've been hands-on with the cleaner to check it out.

 Family-owned Karcher is famed for its cleaning tools - from larger power washers to window vacs - but this new tool brings things to a new level, more flexible and affordable for those of us who don't need to clean vast areas but instead just want to tidy up the garden on a semi-regular basis during the spring and summer.